to4no4sv/VKMusix/Issue Template.md

 ### Versions of Python and Library

-Please provide the versions of Python and the library you are using.
+Please provide the versions of Python and the Library you are using.

 ### Problem Description